rollwagen/linux/filesystem_hierarchy_standard.md

 * **/proc** _not in table above_

   * referred to as _process information pseudo-file system_
-  * regarded as '_control and information center for the kernel_', many sys utils just use the files in proc
+  * regarded as '_control and information center for the kernel_'
+    * many sys utils just use the files in proc
     * `lsmod` is the same as `cat /proc/modules`
   * contains runtime system information e.g. mounted devices, hardware, configuration
   * read/change kernel parameters by using files in proc (`sysctl`)
   * _Note:_ all files in '/proc' have a file size of '0' (with the exception of kcore, mtrr and self)

+  * detail description in man page `man 5 proc`
   * see also [tldp: 1.14. /proc](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/proc.html)

 * **/run**